truelav/Vue-Vehicle-Driver-App/README.md

     - Testing (Unit and Integration)
     - Pinia Store or VueX
     - Error Handling
-    - No Typescript
+    - Typescript

-There is anothe solution that I thought of when I was 90% done with my implementation I will gladly go over if needed ( Depending on the requirments of the application )
+There is another solution that I thought of when I was 90% done with my implementation I will gladly go over if needed ( Depending on the requirments of the application )